What ADHD Medication Is Right For Me: A Guide to Informed Choices

 • How your body responds to specific neurotransmitters (like dopamine and norepinephrine)

 Some people need a fast-acting option for specific time windows.
-Others benefit from even, all-day support.
-Combining medical insights, personal reflections, and professional guidance helps you identify a medication that feels sustainable.
+Others benefit from steady, all-day support.
+Combining medical insights, personal reflection, and professional guidance helps you find a medication that feels sustainable.

 The Range of ADHD Medications